 Of course for most people, the Christmas season has begun, right?
-There is a house nearby that has a lot of inflatable decorations and with such traditional symbols of Christmas, like a snowman, and snoopy on top of his house.
+There is a house nearby that has a lot of inflatable decorations and with such traditional symbols of Christmas, like a snowman, Santa in his sleigh, and snoopy on top of his house.
 Ha!

-And of course, the much beloved traditional Christmas music is playing everywhere, and my friend James at United Supermarket says it always drives his staff to the edge!
+And of course, the much beloved traditional Christmas music is playing everywhere, and my friend Laura at United Supermarket says it always drives her staff to the edge!

 We Anglicans like to decorate of course, and while I resisted the temptation to put up the tree and the lights for many years, I now think of them as Advent decorations, many of which have little to do with Jesus, but more with the time of year.
 So, we have a tree in the parish hall, nicely decorated and lit up, and we have an Advent Wreath, which has a lot in common with the “Tree.”